sinhashutosh/User_Registration/README.md

-Rule3
-– Should
+Rule4 – Has exactly
-have at least 1
-numeric number in
+1 Special Character
-the password - NOTE – All rules must be passed
+- NOTE – All rules must be passed